Sitecore/Sitecore.Demo.Platform/Azure/README.md

 Alter the appropriate items in the assets.json file for the topology you are targeting.
 The only elements that should be changed are the filename and URL,
 > Do not alter the filename's default format.

+Change the version parameter in the `Azure\cake-config.json` to the appropriate value.

 ### Assets.json
 Only alter these attributes as instructed, the build/deploy process relies on several of these parameters.